fresheneesz/asyncFuture/README.md

 Why use async-future?
 =====================
 * If you want to avoid callback-hell
-* If you want exception bubbling with try-catch-finally semantics for asynchronous code
+* If you want exception bubbling with familiar and well understood try-catch-finally semantics for asynchronous code
 * If you ever need to wait for two or more asynchronous calls to complete before executing some code
-* If you want to use [the fastest promise library](http://jsperf.com/promise-comparisons/142)

 Read more about how [promises simplify asyncronous programming](http://know.cujojs.com/tutorials/async/simplifying-async-with-promises).